CCMnet: A Software Package for Network Generation with Congruence Class Models: Illustrative Examples

 Figure~\ref{fig:CCM_ex_degmixing_triangle} displays the resulting histograms for the unique entries of the degree mixing matrix and the triangle count.
 While the histograms confirm that the sampler reaches the correct stationary distribution, the trace plot in Figure~\ref{fig:CCM_ex_degmixing_triangle_traceplot} provides further diagnostic evidence of mixing and stationarity.
-By setting \code{include_theoretical = TRUE}, the trace plot includes a horizontal dashed line representing the theoretical mean and dotted lines for the 2.5\% and 97.5\% quantiles.
+By setting \code{target_distr = TRUE}, the trace plot includes a horizontal dashed line representing the target mean and dotted lines for the 2.5\% and 97.5\% quantiles.
 The close alignment of the MCMC chain with these reference benchmarks demonstrates that the sampler effectively explores the high-dimensional space defined by the joint topological targets.